NRCan/CanFlood/docs/source/06_tutorials.rst

 Because this tutorial deals with data having disparate CRSs, users should be familiar with QGIS’s native handling of project and layer CRS discussed `here <https://docs.qgis.org/3.10/en/docs/user_manual/working_with_projections/working_with_projections.html>`__.

 6.10.1.
-Load Data to Project
+Load Data into the Project
 ============================

 Begin by setting your QGIS project’s CRS to ‘EPSG:3978’ (Project > Properties > CRS > select ‘EPSG:3978’) (Depending on your profile settings, the project’s CRS may be automatically set by the first loaded layer).
 Now you are ready to download, then add, the data layer for Tutorial 5: